 A staple in Asian-inspired cooking, sesame oil adds a nutty, slightly sweet flavor to meat, roasted vegetables, and salad dressings.
 But all sesame oils aren’t created equal.
 For starters, there are two varieties—regular and toasted—and they’re used in different ways.
-Regular sesame oil is an excellent choice for cooking and stir-frying, while toasted sesame oil fares best as a finishing oil for already-cooked foods, or as an ingredient in a homemade vinaigrette.
+Regular sesame oil is an excellent choice for cooking and stir-frying, while toasted sesame oil fares best as a finishing oil for already-cooked foods or as an ingredient in a homemade vinaigrette.

-Because they each elevate dishes, both types of sesame oil deserve a spot in your pantry.
+Since they each elevate dishes, both types of sesame oil deserve a spot in your pantry.
 To make sure you're getting a deep, rich flavor that really shines, you need to choose the best sesame oils in each category.
 To make things easier, we narrowed it down to the best sesame oils you can buy.

-Best Overall: Napa Valley Naturals Cold Pressed Sesame Oil
+Napa Valley Naturals Cold Pressed Sesame Oil

 Napa Valley Naturals specializes in creating high-quality oils and vinegars, and this organic sesame oil is no exception.
 Napa Valley Naturals, a company owned by Stonewall Kitchen, uses a cold-pressing technique to create an unrefined oil that has all of the rich nuttiness that sesame seeds offer.
 Since heating can break down nutrients and compounds, cold-pressing may help retain oil's nutritional value.
 This oil is ideal for dressings, sauces, and marinades but can also be used for medium-high heat cooking.

 Size: 12.7 fluid ounces | Origin: Mexico, California | Processing: Cold-pressed